 2. Search for Locations

 Not every item in an archive is categorized by a person's name.
-And, not everything you need to know in genealogy research relates to a specific person.
+Not everything you need to know in genealogy research relates to a specific person.

-Thus, do location research on ArchiveGrid to find information about the places your ancestors lived.
+Thus, do location research on ArchiveGrid to find information about where your ancestors lived.

 One documents the cattle brands in New Mexico.

 The other is intriguing.
 What was a place for people to live in the early 1900s is now a federal wilderness area.
-I'd be interested in learning about the archaeological reports of Sabinoso, because it might have clues as to the people who lived there recently and anciently.
+I want to learn about the archaeological reports of Sabinoso because they might have clues as to the people who lived there recently and anciently.

 Expand your investigation to the county or state level.

-When I expand to records regarding San Miguel County, I can review over 1000 possibilities.
+When expanding to San Miguel County records, I can review over 1000 possibilities.
 The Pecos Pueblo Grant and the Maxwell Land Grant Company have caught my eye.

 But then, I could search this website for Elizabethtown and find more resources I hadn't known before.
 Particularly manuscript collections for families that lived in Elizabethtown.